-Keith Wayne Turner were united in marriage Saturday afternoon, June 2, at 2:00 p.m. in the Gospel Missionary Baptist Church of Asheboro, N.C.
+Miss Linda Gail Pierce and Keith Wayne Turner were united in marriage Saturday afternoon, June 2, at 2:00 p.m. in the Gospel Missionary Baptist Church of Asheboro, N.C.
 Rev. Floyd Tnompson officiated in the double-ring ceremony.
 Miss Pierce is the daughter of Mr. and Mrs. Clifford Glenn Spivey of Asheboro, N.C.
-The groom is the son of Mr. and Mrs. Darrell E. Turner of Mule-
+The groom is the son of Mr. and Mrs. Darrell E. Turner of Muleroses atop a white Bible.
+Miss Jacque Turner of Muleshoe, sister of the groom, attended the bride as maid of honor.
+Bridesmaids were Miss Carolyn Pierce and Miss Betsy Pierce, both of Asheboro,

-The bride wore a floor length fitted gown of white dotted swiss polyester over white taffeta.
+Tue bride wore a floor length fitted gown of white dotted swiss polyester over white taffeta.
 A victorian neckline and long sleeves accented the gown.
-She carried a bouquet of yellow roses atop a white Bible.
+She carried a bouquet of yellow